Sharing the font of Fleet Marine Force knowledge

 |0

-This work, Sharing the font of Fleet Marine Force knowledge [Image 3 of 3], by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sharing the font of Fleet Marine Force knowledge, by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.